frankcaron/sample-canvas-app/README.md

 # Setup

+## Configure Salesforce

+First, you'll need to create a Connected App inside of Salesforce.
+When you're setting up your connected app, be sure to enable OAuth.
+The endpoint for auth is `https://yourapp.herokuapp.com/canvas-demo/`.
+You'll need the Consumer Secret that is generated after your connected app is provisioned.

+## Configure your Heroku app

 You will need the following environment variables defined in Heroku or your app platform of choice:

 * CANVAS_CONSUMER_SECRET -> The consumer secret defined when setting up a Connected App inside of Salesforce